apostrophecms/apostrophe-pieces-submit-widgets/README.md

 }
 ```

-**Important**: We also need to set `scene: user` in our `apostrophe-paces` subclass `events-pages`, where we want to display our form.
+If you are AJAX loading the widget you need to set `scene: user` in our `apostrophe-pieces-pages` subclass `events-pages`.
 You can do this when configuring `apostrophe-pieces-pages`, for instance, or in any subclass of `apostrophe-custom-pages`.

 ```javascript
 // In events-pages/index.js